Justin Bieber's Success and Achievements in Timeline

 Loading Video...

-On February 18, 2011, Justin Bieber participated in the 2011 NBA All-Star Celebrity Game and was named the Most Valuable Player (MVP) after scoring eight points with two rebounds and four assists.
+On February 18, 2011, Bieber participated in the 2011 NBA All-Star Celebrity Game and was named the Most Valuable Player (MVP), scoring eight points.

-In June 2011, Justin Bieber won his first award in country music for Collaborative Video of the Year at the CMT Music Awards for "That Should Be Me" (featuring Rascal Flatts).
-He was also named one of Time magazine's 100 most influential people in the world and ranked No. 2 on the Forbes list of Best-Paid Celebrities under 30, having earned $53 million in a 12-month period.
+In June 2011, the album track "That Should Be Me" (featuring Rascal Flatts) from Never Say Never won Bieber his first award in country music for Collaborative Video of the Year at the CMT Music Awards.
+Also in June 2011, Time magazine named Bieber one of the 100 most influential people in the world.
+He was also ranked No. 2 on the Forbes list of Best-Paid Celebrities under 30, having earned $53 million in a 12-month period.
+The collaborative single "Next to You" with Chris Brown was released, with the official video released on June 17, 2011.

-In 2011, Justin Bieber was honored with a star in front of the Avon Theater in Stratford, Ontario, Canada, where he used to busk.
+In 2011, Justin Bieber was honored with a star in front of the Avon Theater in Stratford, Ontario, Canada, where he used to busk when he was younger.

 In 2011, Justin Bieber was included on Forbes' list of the top ten most powerful celebrities.